- Soil Association

 What We Do

 The Soil Association, formed in 1946, is the only UK charity working across the spectrum of human health, the environment and animal welfare.
 We do this because we cannot tackle these issues in isolation.

 Alongside our supporters, partners, donors and dedicated staff, we make a difference in the world where it’s needed the most.

 We campaign for change

 Our small policy team punches well above their weight.
-We lobby government and contest harmful farming laws.
-And they research ways to move away from our current farming systems, allowing us to run our campaigns with clout.
+We lobby government and contest harmful food and farming laws.
+And we research ways to move away from our current farming systems, allowing us to run our campaigns with clout.

 We support farming innovation

-This is through programmes such as Innovative Farmers, Future Growers and Future Farming Scotland, which give farmers and growers the knowledge and skills to secure the future of healthy, sustainable food.
+These programmes provide a platform for farmers and growers to develop and share knowledge and skills - to secure the future of healthy, sustainable food.

 Read more about the ways that we're transforming the way we farm.

 We serve healthy food

 Our Food for Life programme makes good food the easy choice for everyone, whoever and wherever they are.
-As well as improving the quality of life for thousands of school children, we are helping other communities through good food in UK hospitals, care homes and cities.
+As well as improving the quality of life for thousands of school children, we are helping other communities through good food in UK hospitals and cities.

 We support and grow the organic market